Frequently asked questions

 Therapeutic relationships take time to develop, and part of my job is to develop rapport with you.
 I am happy to talk with you over the phone before you commit to anything, so you can get a sense of me and if you would like to come in for an assessment.

 Everything we discuss is confidential to me, which means it is private.
 I store all your information in a secure, cloud-based document storage system called Cliniko.
 If I have to store any paper documents, these will be kept secure in a lockable cabinet.
 As part of my responsible care to you, it is important that I am able to access information from your GP, and provide them with information if necessary.
 For this reason, at the outset of our contact, I will ask you to sign a consent form which requests full disclosure with your GP.
 I may also ask you for consent to request information from other sources as well.
 Your written consent is an important aspect of our contact, and you can withdraw this consent at any time.

 What sorts of people do you see, and how do I refer myself or someone else to you?

 I see adults with a range of presenting problems, including depression, anxiety disorders, and other mental health problems.
 I am passionate about supporting people who have gender identity issues, and aim to be a safe ally for the rainbow community.
 I can also help with lifestyle issues such as relationship problems, assertiveness, emotional regulation and others.
 Please don't hesitate to get in touch to see if I can help and what my availability is.

 What is Telehealth?

-Whilst NZ is in Alert Levels 4, 3 and 2, I will be providing all services via Telehealth to ensure the health and safety of everyone.
-I am currently using Zoom, and utilising settings which ensure the safety and privacy of my clients.
+When NZ is in Alert Levels 4 and 3, I will be providing all services via Telehealth to ensure the health and safety of everyone.
+I use Zoom, and utilise settings which ensure the safety and privacy of my clients.
 My fees remain the same.
 See below for some information about telehealth.

 helpful.
 Although there are benefits of telepsychology, there are some differences between in-person psychotherapy and telepsychology, as well as some risks.